kennytilton/matrix/cljc/matrix/README.md

 ### Testing
 For the CLJ version, regression tests can be run by `lein test`.

-## Learning Matrix (CLJS) by TodoMVC Example
+### Learning Matrix (CLJS) by TodoMVC Example

-Welcome to the ClojureScript version of Matrix, a fine-grained dataflow (aka reactive) library we exemplify below with a description of how it supports [mxWeb](https://github.com/kennytilton/matrix/tree/master/cljc/mxweb), a glitch-free, efficient Web framework.
+Welcome to the ClojureScript version of Matrix, a fine-grained dataflow (aka reactive) library we exemplify below with a description of how it supports [Web/MX](https://github.com/kennytilton/web-mx/blob/main/README.md)), an efficient, declarative Web framework.

-We explain mxWeb in turn with a proof-of-concept implementation of the [TodoMVC Classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md), the concept being...
+We explain Web/MX in turn with a proof-of-concept implementation of the [TodoMVC Classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md), the concept being...

 > What happens if a sophisticated, generic reactive library supports every aspect of a web app, including the model, logical view, DOM manipulation, and object persistence?